bartekus/glyphos/whitepaper/glyph-whitepaper.md

 # Glyphs and Timevectors: A Protocol for Symbolic AI Cognition and Distributed Truth

----

 ## 1. Abstract

-This paper proposes a shift in artificial intelligence cognition from token-based, language-centric models toward a symbolic substrate built on structured, multimodal units called `.glyph`s.
+This paper proposes a shift in artificial intelligence cognition from token-based, <br />
+language-centric models toward a symbolic substrate built on structured, multimodal units called `.glyph`s. <br />
-We introduce a new file format—`.glyph`—which encodes rich conceptual data (visual, auditory, semantic, and grounded metadata) into machine-native symbolic objects.
+We introduce a new file format `.glyph` which encodes rich conceptual data (visual, auditory, semantic, and grounded metadata) into machine-native symbolic objects. <br />
-These glyphs, when distributed via time-indexed multimedia (e.g., YouTube) and annotated with truth stratification, enable AI agents to learn, reason, and propagate knowledge with deeper coherence.
+These glyphs, when distributed via time-indexed multimedia (e.g., YouTube) and annotated with truth stratification, <br />
+enable AI agents to learn, reason, and propagate knowledge with deeper coherence.

-We further present the concept of "timevectors" as symbolic overlays mapped to temporal sequences in media, allowing for distributed, transparent, and evolvable AI cognition.
+We further present the concept of "timevectors" as symbolic overlays mapped to temporal sequences in media, allowing for distributed, transparent, and evolvable AI cognition. <br />
 This paper outlines the architecture, file specification, transmission methods, and epistemic integrity mechanisms for this next-generation knowledge protocol.

----

 ## 2. Introduction